 Dorene Petersen has served as Chair of the Aromatherapy Registration Council (ARC) since 1999.
-As Chair, Dorene helps to ensure minimum standards of training and safety knowledge of registered aromatherapists.
+As Chair, Dorene helps to ensure minimum standards of training and safety knowledge of registered aromatherapists (RAs).

 Dorene holds a BA in Archaeology and Anthropology from Otago University, New Zealand, a Diploma in Natural Therapeutics from the South Pacific College of Natural Therapies in Auckland, New Zealand, and is a certified acupuncturist with specialized training in Chinese herbal medicine and moxibustion.

-Dorene is President and Founder of the American College of Healthcare Sciences.
-Founded in 1978 in New Zealand, it later opened additional branches in Australia and Hong Kong.
-Today, though, ACHS is housed entirely on the U.S. campus located in Portland, Oregon.
+Dorene is President and Founder of the American College of Healthcare Sciences (ACHS).
+Founded in 1978 in New Zealand, ACHS later opened additional branches in Australia and Hong Kong.
+Today, ACHS is housed entirely on the U.S. campus located in Portland, Oregon.

-Dorene regularly lectures about medical herbalism, aromatherapy, and iridology, including appearances at: The South Pacific College of Natural Therapies (NZ), the National College of Naturopathic Medicine (NCNM) and the Aesthetics Institute, both in Portland, Oregon, and at the Birthingway School of Midwifery in Oregon.
+Dorene regularly lectures about medical herbalism, aromatherapy, and iridology, including appearances at: The South Pacific College of Natural Therapies (NZ), the National College of Naturopathic Medicine (NCNM), the Aesthetics Institute, and at the Birthingway School of Midwifery all in Portland, Oregon,

 Dorene is active with the Distance Education Training Council (DETC), and chaired the DETC annual meeting and conference in Seattle in 2006.
 She is also a member of the Research and Educational Standards Subcommittee of the DETC.

 Dorene can be contacted via email at email@example.com and by phone at (503) 244-0726.